 Why Being An AWS Partner is Still Beneficial

-The AWS platform may be adding an array of features, but in order to do so efficiently, it also has to manage its own costs.
+The AWS platform is looking to add an array of features.
+In order to do so efficiently, it also has to manage its own costs.

-Solutions such as deep learning and AI do not come cheap, especially when they are exclusively performed for an entity, and cannot be offered to customers who choose lower-tier products.
-That’s why it’s important to recognize that most of the solutions directly offered by AWS require the end user to have a substantial budget.
+Solutions like AI don’t come cheap, especially when they’re exclusively performed for an entity, and cannot be offered to customers who choose lower-tier products.
+That’s why it’s important to recognize that most of the solutions directly offered by AWS require the end-user to have a substantial budget.

-And filling the need of wide swaths of customers that don’t have enterprise-grade budgets is where AWS partners come in.
-Instead of asking customers to pay a fortune in terms of development and assistance, they can offer their own solutions at a fraction of their original cost.
+Addressing the needs of cost-conscious customers who don’t have enterprise-grade budgets is where AWS partners come in.
+Instead of asking customers to pay a substantial premium in terms of development and assistance, partners can offer their own solutions at a fraction of AWS’s original cost.

-In addition to that, this also promises a boon to secure hosting and deployment solutions offered by third-party partners through AWS.
-These new offerings mean that more customers can be catered to in the future, promising the kind of growth for everyone in the ecosystem.
-So while AWS itself is offering more and more services to end-users, the development of AWS technology by both partners and Amazon itself are driving rapid growth that benefits everyone.
+Additionally, this also promises a boon to secure hosting and deployment solutions offered by third-party partners through AWS.
+These new offerings enable more customers can be catered to in the future.
+It also promises that kind of growth for everyone in the ecosystem.
+While AWS is offering more and more services to end-users, the development of AWS technology by both partners and Amazon is driving rapid growth that benefits everyone.
 AWS has evolved from an observer to more of an active participant in the technological ecosystem it created.

 Connectria proudly serves not just as a certified AWS MSP but also as a collaborator and partner to other AWS service providers.
 We’ve long believed that together with others we can do great things and our work with AWS is no exception.
-To learn more about how we partner with AWS innovators, integrators, developers and engineering firms contact us here.
-We’d love the chance to explore how we might work together.
+To learn more about how we partner with AWS innovators, integrators, developers and engineering firms contact us below.